mariaaspioti/IoT-ISAS/README.md

 ## Architecture
 ---

+![System architecture](images/final-architecture.png)

+Above is an overview of the IoT-ISAS architecture.
 The project simulates the integration of a variety of devices, such as NFC tags and readers, Bluetooth and GPS trackers, smart locks, SOS buttons, and cameras.
 These devices communicate with the Orion Context Broker via IoT tools like MQTT, LoraWAN and HTTP.
 All data is then managed and visualized thourgh a centralized dashboard built with Node.js, React, SQlite, and InfluxDB.

-![System architecture](images/final-architecture.png)

 ## Start system
 ---